 So, when you’re struggling to figure out how and if to weigh in on a trending topic, only post when you feel you have something unique and authentic to say.
 By engaging in things you can credibly speak about and you’ll help shape the conversation – not just add to it.

-Planning, writing, and executing social media content is tedious and involves a lot of time.
+Planning, writing, and executing social media content is tedious and takes time.
 While your personal platforms need to be authentic, working with a ghostwriter with social media experience can help you be an effective thought leader across platforms.

 If you’re thinking about elevating your personal brand and need help finding your voice on social media, contact the Phenomenal Writing team today for a free consultation.